marcogallotta/esp32-home-display/README.md

 - the current salah phase and time remaining
 - local weather forecast
-- SwitchBot temperature / humidity readings
+- SwitchBot temperature and humidity readings

 Xiaomi plant sensor readings (temperature, moisture, light, conductivity) are scanned and synced to the backend but not shown on the display.

-It also supports a desktop build for faster development and testing, a backend server for sensor history, and a browser-based graph view.
+A backend server stores sensor history and serves a browser-based dashboard with graphs and ML-based predictions.

 ## Features

+**Firmware**

-- Salah schedule calculation with Hanafi Asr support
-- EU DST handling
+- Salah schedule with Hanafi Asr support and EU DST handling
-- Open-Meteo forecast fetch over HTTPS
+- Open-Meteo weather forecast over HTTPS
-- SwitchBot passive BLE scanning + historical data sync
+- SwitchBot passive BLE scanning with up to 68 days of history sync
 - Xiaomi BLE plant sensor support (temperature, moisture, light, conductivity)
-- Backend server for sensor history storage and gap-filling
-- Browser-based sensor history graphs
-- OLED partial redraws for efficient updates
+- OLED partial redraws -- only changed regions are redrawn each tick
+- Compact binary sensor records -- ~2.3x smaller than JSON on LittleFS
+- Async WiFi -- connection time is credited against the budget, not wasted
+- Shared HTTPS connections -- reused across forecast and API calls
+- Rotating on-device log -- WARN+ and lifecycle events persisted to LittleFS
+- pqueue doctor mode built into main firmware -- no separate firmware flash needed
-- Desktop test/build path
+- Desktop build for development and testing without hardware

-- JSON config file
+**Backend**

+- Sensor history storage with gap-filling via SwitchBot bulk sync
+- Browser dashboard with live readings, history graphs, and ML-based predictions
+- Levoit humidifier control driven by absolute humidity setpoint
+- Per-device and per-browser rate limiting
+- API key auth for the ESP32, session auth for the browser dashboard

 ## Hardware